GARDEN SHED FAQs

 A bolt down kit is used for anchoring your shed to a concrete pad where a peg down kit it used to anchor your shed to grass/dirt.

 Check with your local council for placement on your property.
-But in New Zealand Garden Sheds under 10m2 do not require building consent.
+But in New Zealand Garden Sheds under 30m2 do not require building consent.

 Yes!
 All Garden Sheds come with assembly instructions.
-If you would like to read the instructions prior to ordering please contact us and we can email them through.
+If you would like to read the instructions prior to ordering they are under the ‘Assembly’ tab in each product, or otherwise contact us and we can email them through.

 You will need a drill, screwdriver and riveter, tape measure, ladder and in most cases a helping hand.
 We also recommend hand, eye, and foot protection.
 Do not install in wet or windy conditions.